slevy14/git-tutorial/README.md

 ```shell
 touch testing.py
 ```
-And open it in vim:
+And open it in Vim:
 ```shell
 vim testing.py
 ```